Amazon SES vs Mailgun - the ultimate guide

 1. Multiple domain and account relationship

 In Mailgun, each domain is treated as a separate entity.
-Everything related to the domain is separated from the other domains–sending keys, webhooks, mailing lists, templates, and more.
+Everything related to the domain is separated from the other domains–sending keys, webhooks, mailing lists, templates and more.
 What you change for a domain doesn't affect the other.
 If a domain exceeds the bounce rate or complaint limit, it affects just that domain.
-The one thing Mailgun missed though is allowing team members to be directly assigned to a domain.
+The one thing Mailgun missed though is allowing team members be directly assigned to a domain.
 At the moment, you add people to the account.

 2. Pricing